1

 viewssection in the YAML

-- To return to the default view, clear the view selection
+- To return to the base view, clear the view selection

 Complete Example